roshanahtina/ansible/README.md

 # ansible-training
-This My Ansible traing palybooks and plays
+This is my ansible traing palybooks and plays